Helping Your Child Work Through Emotions So He Can Manage Them

 And throughout your day, look for ways to connect with him.
 If you have to set a limit, try to stay connected as you do it.

 You also can read him books that talk about feelings.
-There are many good ones out today.
+There are many good ones out there.
 Here's a link with some of my favorites:

-Finally, comment on feelings in general as often as you can: "That boy is crying....he is sad and mad at his mom...you can love someone and be mad at them at the same time."
+Finally, comment on feelings in general as often as you can: "That boy is crying....it looks like maybe he is sad and mad at his mom...you can love someone and be mad at them at the same time."

 Let me give you some examples.
 Let's say your son refuses to put on his shoes to go out the door and you do need to leave.
 Sure, you could force him, but he will just be more contrary later.
 The number of ways you can sidestep a power struggle are limited only by your imagination.
 You could try: